dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 The `--help` argument displays the help information for the `dojo build` command and is equivalent to the `dojo build help` command.

-{% aside 'I18n in Dojo 2' %}
+{% aside 'I18n in Dojo' %}
-Dojo 2 has a complete set of internationalization (i18n) capabilities that are beyond the scope of this tutorial.
-To learn more about i18n in Dojo 2, refer to the [Internationalization in Dojo 2 tutorial](../comingsoon.html).
+Dojo has a complete set of internationalization (i18n) capabilities that are beyond the scope of this tutorial.
+To learn more about i18n in Dojo, refer to the [Internationalization in Dojo tutorial](../comingsoon.html).
 {% endaside %}

 The command line arguments give control over how the application is built and prepared for deployment.
 However, there is further configuration that can be provided for build concerns such as Internationalization.
 In the next section, we will learn how to configure these options using the `.dojorc`.